wecarelab/LoRa/README.md

 This first example is very useful to check the range of our LoRa infrastructure.
 Since we only send 1 character we can increase the sending frequency and go away with the gateway node to see the range obtained.

+From this example we will obtain 2 values that indicate the quality of the transmission.
+The RSSI, Received Signal Strength Indication, is the received signal power in milliwatts and is measured in dBm.
+The RSSI is measured in dBm and is a negative value.
+The closer to 0 the better the signal is.
+Typical LoRa minimum RSSI values  = -120 dBm.
+If RSSI=-30dBm signal is strongand  if RSSI=-120dBm signal is weak.

 </div>